BadibossPy/settlement-level-electrification-optimization-benin/README.md

 Least-cost electrification analysis for Benin settlements.
 The implementation follows the assignment requirements: estimate demand over a planning horizon, compute LCOE for multiple technologies, and select the least-cost option per settlement.

+*Updated: All equations now displayed as GitHub-compatible code blocks.*

 ## Architecture

 ```mermaid